-In addition to being a blogger, I work in social media marketing for an employer/brand and as a consultant in my business, Biroczky Social Media.
+In addition to being a blogger, I work in social media marketing for an employer/brand and as a consultant in my business, Thunderbolt Social Media.
 I’ve worked with bloggers and influencers on marketing campaigns, outreach programs, reciprocal content and reviews.
 We’ve worked together on strategy and developed relationships; I’ve also been on the other side of that and have a long list of wonderful relationships with brands as a blogger, too.
 I’ve made mistakes, seen mistakes and we all learn along the way.
-Because of the importance of having good experiences and working together in a positive manner, as I really believe that working with online influencers is only going to get more necessary, I’m sharing with you my top 10 tips on creating and maintaining a good rapport between brands and bloggers.
+Because of the importance of having good experiences and working together in a positive manner, as I really believe that working with online influencers is only going to get more necessary, I’m sharing with you my top 10 tips on creating and maintaining positive brand and blogger partnerships.

 The social media manager and/or public relations agent has limitations in the form of a budget, deadline or requirements.
 In other words, they report to someone.
 Don’t kill the messenger if the person you pitch says no or gives you a response that you may not like.